 It is sometimes necessary for a student to change status or alter his/her attendance schedule.
 A change of status could be an increase or decrease in scheduled hours to attend.
-One change of status per term is permitted prior to the census date for the term; however, after the census date, students will normally not be allowed to change status.
+A student may be limited to one change of status per term prior to the census date for the term.
+However, after the census date, students will normally not be allowed to change status.
 Additional circumstances where change of status is permitted are: